Narsinghpur State

 The state was bound in the north by a forested mountain range which marked the border with Hindol State and Angul District; in the east it was bound by Baramba State and in the south and southwest by the Mahanadi River.

 History

-According to legends, Narsinghpur was founded in the 13th century by two powerful Khond chiefs named Narsingh and Poro, the state being named after the former, were defeated by a chieftain Dharma Singh.
-Although historically no records or farmans exist during the era of both Mughal and Maratha Empires.
+According to legends, Narsinghpur was founded in the 13th century by two powerful Khond chiefs named Narsingh and Poro, the state being named after the former, who were defeated by a chieftain Dharma Singh.
+Historically, no records or farmans exist about Narsinghpur during both the Mughal and Maratha Empires.
 Eventually it was under the Puri Gajapati raja under whom it was a feudatory state, that the local chief received the title Harichandan Mahapatra.

 The last ruler of Narsinghpur Princely State signed the accession to the Indian Union on 1 January 1948.

 Rulers

 The rulers of the Narsinghpur state: